Certified-Everlasting Quantum NIZK Proofs: Preliminaries

 \begin{itemize} \item \emph{Completeness:} The following holds for every $x \in \cL$ and $\wit \in \RL(x)$:

 \item \emph{Statistical (Non-Adaptive) Soundness:} For every $\tx \notin \cL$, the following holds:

 \item \emph{Statistical Adaptive Soundness:}

-\item \emph{Computational Zero-Knowledge with Statistical CRS Indistinguishability:} There exists a QPT simulator $\Sim$ such that for all $x \in \cL$ and $\wit \in \RL(x)$, the following holds, where the computational indistinguishability is wrt QPT distinguishers:
+\item \emph{Computational Zero-Knowledge with Statistical CRS Indistinguishability:} There exists a QPT simulator $\Sim$ such that for all $x \in \cL$ and $\wit \in \RL(x)$, the following holds wrt non-uniform QPT distinguishers:

-\begin{remark} Note that statistical CRS indistinguishability cannot hold for the CRS output by $\Sim_1$ of an adaptive zero-knowledge simulator $(\Sim_1, \Sim_2)$, in the case of statistically-sound NIZKs.
+\begin{remark} Statistical CRS indistinguishability cannot hold for the CRS output by $\Sone$ of an adaptive ZK simulator $(\Sone, \Stwo)$ of a statistically-sound NIZK.
 This was mentioned in \cite{AC:Groth06}, and can be seen from the proof of \cite{TCC:Pass13}. \end{remark}

 \item \emph{Quantum-Secure (Adaptive) Zero-Knowledge:} There exists a QPT two-part simulator $(\Sone, \Stwo)$ such that the following holds for every QPT adversary $\qA$ that only queries \emph{valid} statement-witness pairs in superposition, i.e., terms of the form $\ket{x, \wit}$ where $x \in \cL \land \wit \in \RL(x)$: